pypy/pypy/pypy/doc/getting-started-dev.rst

    resulting binary interactively much more pleasant.

 *  `pypy/objspace/std`_ contains the `Standard object space`_.
-The main file is objspace.py_.
+The main file is `pypy/interpreter/objspace.py`_.
 For each type, the files ``xxxtype.py`` and ``xxxobject.py`` contain respectively the definition of the type and its (default) implementation.

-*  `pypy/objspace`_ contains a few other object spaces: the thunk_, trace_ and flow_ object spaces.
+*  `pypy/objspace`_ contains a few other object spaces: the `pypy/objspace/thunk.py`_, `pypy/objspace/trace`_ and `pypy/objspace/flow`_ object spaces.
 The latter is a relatively short piece of code that builds the control flow graphs when the bytecode interpreter runs in it.

 *  `pypy/translator`_ contains the code analysis and generation stuff.
-   Start reading from translator.py_, from which it should be easy to follow the pieces of code involved in the various translation phases.
+   Start reading from translator.py, from which it should be easy to follow the pieces of code involved in the various translation phases.

 *  `pypy/annotation`_ contains the data model for the type annotation that